xsscx/srd/dmg/README.md

 ---------
 Do you want your Code loaded on an Example Cryptex for the SRD Cohort?

-Open an Issue with a Link to your Coce
+Open an Issue with a Link to your Code

 Create a PR